css-javascript-toolbox/css-javascript-toolbox-plugin/readme.txt

 == Screenshots ==

-1. Main CJT V6 CE code block screen
+1. Main CJT Free code block screen
 2. CJT Shortcode button

 == Changelog ==

 = 6.1 =
 * Enhance: Initially don't load Block assignment panel items: Speed up Blocks page loading time when its initially opened, also affect the browser performance as the items is not loaded or rendered before its required.
-* Enhance: Initially don't load Block code for the closed/minimized Blocks: Loading those Blocks will be done through AJAX once the Block is opened by user.
+* Enhance: Initially don't load Block code for the closed/minimised Blocks: Loading those Blocks will be done through AJAX once the Block is opened by user.
 * Enhance: The ability to 'Cancel' revision mode and get back to the normal mode without refreshing the whole page.
 * Update: Animate Block 'Save' button for not-saved Blocks.
 * Update: The Assignment-Panel is now Loads the assigned items only when enter the revision and backup modes.
 * Update: Set assignment-Panel Advanced-TAB as the default active TAB.
-* Add: Few helper links to the CJT offical website at the top of the Blocks page.
+* Add: Few helper links to the CJT official website at the top of the Blocks page.
 * Fix: Block 'Save' and 'Save All Changes' buttons are stay enabled after updating Block Assignment-Panel items and revert them back again.
 The buttons is enabled even if the Block content has not been changed.

 = 6.0.15 =